Muhammadegb1/CHAT-APP/README.md

 ### Start the App

-To start the backend server:
+To start the backend server (serves built frontend):

 ```bash
 npm start